mathieu-vision/data-processing-chain-protocol/docs/design-document.md

 ## Configuration and deployment settings

-The Building Block Chain reports logs on the successful execution of data processing through the chain.
+The Data Processing Chain reports logs on the successful execution of data processing through the chain.
 If a component in the chain takes too long or fails to respond, a warning is logged.

-Additionally, as mentioned earlier the Building Blocks accept JSON input to provide supplementary information on data transformations.
+Additionally, as mentioned earlier the nodes accept JSON input to provide supplementary information on data transformations.
 This JSON can include specific parameters to configure the processing, such as target date formats, repositories to use, or other relevant metadata for the transformation.

 ## Test specification